shahsurajk/ARS2/README.md

 It requires only a single users, also the App can be used by a naive (non-techincal) person.
 Also, the hardware is real cheap(as it doesn't require hardware cameras and other compoents, they're provided by android devices itself. )
 Anyone hopping to contribute more please do mail me your username, i'll add you as a collaborator.
+Also download the file "Remote Surveillance System.ppsx" to get a better understanding of the project.

 Thank you very much for reading.